DarwinSPL/DarwinSPL/README.md

 - DeltaEcore

 Usage:
-Create Model and Edit Code for each *.genmodel file Generate TextResources of all *.cs file (currently not necessary or possible due to a EMFText bug)
+Create Model and Edit Code for each *.genmodel file.

+Generate TextResources of all *.cs file (currently not necessary or possible due to a EMFText bug)